AbigailZachariah/Inventory-Management-System/README.md

 The project consists of a single Java file:

 * InventorySystem.java: Contains the main class, main method, and all inventory management methods (addProduct, viewProduct, updateProduct, deleteProduct).

+---

+## 🔧 Setup Instructions
+1. Install Java (JDK 17 or above).
+2. Download or clone this repository.
+3. Open a terminal in the project folder.
+4. Compile the file: javac InventorySystem.java
+5. Run the program: java InventorySystem